Sinhala-NLP/SOLD/README.md

 ## Annotation
 We use an annotation scheme split into two levels deciding (a) Offensiveness of a tweet (sentence-level) and (b) Tokens that contribute to the offence at sentence-level (token-level).

+### Sentence-level
+Our sentence-level offensive language detection follows level A in OLID [(Zampieri et al., 2019)](https://aclanthology.org/N19-1144/).
+We asked annotators to discriminate between the following types of tweets:
+* Offensive (OFF): Posts containing any form of non-acceptable language (profanity) or a targeted offence, which can be veiled or direct.
+This includes insults, threats, and posts containing profane language or swear words.
+* Not Offensive (NOT): Posts that do not contain offense or profanity.

+Each tweet was annotated with one of the above labels, which we used as the labels in sentence-level offensive language identification.

+### Token-level

 ## Data